kibook/shcgi/README.md

 make install
 ```

-The `PREFIX` make variable controls where the tools are installed.
+The `prefix` make variable controls where the tools are installed.
 Default value is `/usr/local`.

 # tools